-Varicose Veins in the lower limbs is estimated to affect at least a third of the UK population.
-Some people do not experience any symptoms from the condition.
-However, others experience itchiness, heaviness, pain and aching among other symptoms.
-About a tenth of the patients will also develop skin problems as a result of the condition.
+Varicose Veins in the lower limbs are estimated to affect at least a third of the UK population.
+Some people do not experience any symptoms of the condition.
+However, others experience itchiness, heaviness, pain and aching, among other symptoms.
+About a tenth of the patients will also develop skin problems due to the condition.
 This may include eczema or pigmentation.
 A third will also develop venous ulcers.

-No definitive system is used to identify people that will benefit from the interventional treatment within the NHS.
-Given the wide variation of the symptoms of varicose vein, the National Institute for Health and Care Excellence (NICE) came up with a set of guidelines and recommendations for dealing with the condition.
-Here is a summary of the recommendations and guidelines.
+No definitive system is used to identify people who will benefit from the interventional treatment within the NHS.
+Given the wide variation of varicose vein symptoms, the National Institute for Health and Care Excellence (NICE) developed a set of guidelines and recommendations for dealing with the condition.
+Here is a summary of the advice and guidelines.

-All Varicose patients and health professional alike have rights and responsibilities as contained in the NHS constitution of England.
-Therefore all treatment and care should take a keen look at the individual needs and preference.
-Every patient should be given an opportunity to make an informed decision about his or her treatment and care with the help of the health professionals.
+All Varicose patients and health professionals have rights and responsibilities as contained in the NHS constitution of England.
+Therefore, all treatment and care should keenly examine the individual needs and preferences.
+Every patient should be allowed to make an informed decision about his or her treatment and care with the help of health professionals.

-The code of practice on deprivation of liberty safeguards, Department of Health advice on consent as well as the code of practice that accompanies the Mental Capacity Act gives guidelines on ways to deal with patients who are not able to make informed decisions about their treatment because of being incapacitated.
+The code of practice on deprivation of liberty safeguards, the Department of Health advice on consent, and the code of practice accompanying the Mental Capacity Act give guidelines on dealing with patients who cannot make informed decisions about their treatment because of being incapacitated.

 Information to be given to patients

-Any patient that visits a healthcare centre with symptoms of varicose veins should be given the following information.
+Any patient who visits a healthcare centre with symptoms of varicose veins should be given the following information.